-Our 2008 Equity Incentive Plan (the "Plan") was amended and restated effective May 22, 2013 upon approval by our shareholders at our annual shareholders meeting.
+Our 2008 Equity Incentive Plan (the "Plan") was amended and restated effective May 22, 2013 upon approval by our stockholders at our annual meeting of stockholders.
 As amended, the Plan authorizes us to issue up to 3.5 million shares of common stock, along with non-qualified stock options, stock appreciation rights, restricted stock and performance units to our officers, key employees, non-employee directors and consultants.
-At March 27, 2016, there were 2.2 million shares available for future grants under this plan.
-No more than 600,000 shares may be used under the plan as "full value" awards, which include restricted stock and performance stock units.
+At June 26, 2016, there were 2.2 million shares available for future grants under this Plan.
+No more than 600,000 shares may be used under the Plan as "full value" awards, which include restricted stock and performance stock units.
 It is our policy to issue shares from authorized but not issued shares upon the exercise of stock options.

 Options are granted at not less than fair market value on the date of grant and expire no later than ten years after the date of grant.
-Options and restricted shares granted under this plan generally require no less than a three year ratable vesting period.
-During the first three months of 2016 no stock options were granted or expired, 14,125 stock options were exercised and 18,750 options were canceled.
+Options and restricted shares granted under this Plan generally require no less than a three year ratable vesting period.

+During the first six months of 2016 no stock options were granted or expired, 50,158 stock options were exercised and 24,750 options were canceled.